ptkoz/avr-token-generator/README.md

 * Messages starting with `"TKN:"`

 This is how new tokens are sent to the controlling unit.
-You should reply with simple `"OK"` followed by `CRLF` to inform device that everything is OK and user may authorize himself with the token.
+You should reply with simple `"OK"` followed by `LF` (warning: NOT `CRLF`) to inform device that everything is OK and user may authorize himself with the token.

 ## Credits